Beydulla/TicTacToe/notes.md

   - right diagonal
   - left diagonal
-  - return false if there is no winner
+  - return false if there is no winner check if the game is draw
+  - count number of movements
+  - it is draw if number of movements if greater than 9

 ### Tech dept
 - can players have different names?
 - can array size be different than 3x3 ?